 - Redirects to pages that redirect to other pages

 I personally like to use Xenu’s Link Sleuth .
-Xenu is a free widows desktop app.
+Xenu is a free Windows desktop app.
 You point it at your domain and it will spider the entire site and create a report based on all the 404’s it comes across.
 For an alternative online source you can also use W3C’s link checker W3C’s link checker

 Not Using Browser Caching

-Again, I’m hoping everyone know what caching is… one thing that is very easy to forget to do, however, is update your web.config to enable browser caching on your static web files.
-All websites are composed from a certain amount of static components, such as images, style-sheets, scripts etc… that rarely change.
+Again, I’m hoping everyone know what caching is… one thing that is very easy to forget to do, however, is to update your web.config to enable browser caching on your static web files.
+All websites are composed of a certain amount of static components, such as images, stylesheets, scripts etc… that rarely change.
 Instead of having your visitors continually download these files on each page request, you can cache them on the user side.
 This caching means less bandwidth on your server and the page load time will also improve.
 If you are using IIS7 & and you want to cache static content, add the following in the web.config:

 <staticContent> <clientCache httpExpires="Sun, 27 Sep 2015 00:00:00 GMT" cacheControlMode="UseExpires" /> </staticContent>